 The Practical Philosophy Introductory Course is presented in 10 sessions referred to collectively as 'Philosophy and Wisdom'.
 There are many practical exercises on the course which are not mentioned here.
 We have a practical session half way through term to which all our students are invited.
 Introductory students will receive a blue booklet before the first session which explains the structure of our courses in the Kingston Branch.
 The general content of each session is a follows:-

-Having completed the Practical Philosophy Introductory Course students are invited to join a Foundation Group studying the following themed Parts.
+Having completed the Practical Philosophy Introductory Course students are invited to join a Foundation Group for five terms studying some of the following themed Parts.
 (Not necessarily in this order)

 Part 2 - Philosophy & Happiness